Do you have a money mentor?

 A lot of people use financial advisors to help them make better money decisions.
-One of the problems with using an advisor is that many advisors are merely sales people who get compensated though commissions from the sale of mutual funds, insurance, mortgages, etc. Not all financial advisors are created equal.
+One of the problems with using an advisor is that many advisors are merely salespeople who get compensated through commissions from the sale of mutual funds, insurance, mortgages, etc. Not all financial advisors are created equal.

 Although financial products are an important part of financial success, this potential conflict of interest can be a real problem.
 So where can people get help without this conflict?
 Maybe the solution is a money mentor.

 A money mentor is someone in your life who is good at money and willing to share their knowledge with others.
 For some people, their money mentor is their financial advisor.
 But for others, it may not be a professional.
 A money mentor might be someone that is not paid to help you financially.
 It might be a parent, another relative, a neighbor, or someone you work with.
 Sometimes financial mentors are authors of books, financial bloggers, media personalities.
 They might be people that you do not have a face to face relationship with but they have really positively influenced the way you manage your money.

 Money mentors are not easy to find because money is very personal.
 In my experience people who are good with money tend to be humble and they don’t look like the flashy millionaire we might imagine.
 Instead, these people accumulated wealth, one step at a time, the old fashioned way.
 They tend to be private about their wealth.
 Ironically people who talk about their wealth and how many things they have are often the people that pursue the perception of wealth as opposed to the pursuit of actual wealth.
 If you’ve never read the Millionaire Next Door, it will give you a great perspective about what money mentors might look like and who they might be.